Welcome to Eco Games!

 Our Eco-Games are designed to make learning about the environment fun, interactive, and meaningful.
 Whether you’re in a classroom, a community group, or just playing with friends, these tools will help you explore how everyday choices add up to a big impact on our planet.

-Created by the New Creatives, a group set up by Jumped Up Theatre in Peterborough, these games were designed with young people and professional artists working together to spark creativity, confidence, and action.
+Created by New Creatives, a youth programme from Jumped Up Theatre in Peterborough.
+These games were designed by young people (the New Creatives) and professional artists working together to spark creativity, confidence, and action.

 We know climate change can feel overwhelming.
 That’s why Eco Games break it down into simple, engaging activities that help us learn together and show how every choice, even small ones, can make a difference.